ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>I’m John Estropia from Eureka’s Mobile Platforms team.
 This article is posted as the 7th entry for the 2024 Pairs Engineering Advent…</blockquote>

 <h3>3.
-When to Use Retrofit and When to Use Ktor: A Guide for Android Developers - <a href="https://medium.com/proandroiddev/when-to-use-retrofit-and-when-to-use-ktor-a-guide-for-android-developers-918491dcf69a" target="_blank" rel="noopener noreferrer">link</a></h3>
+My 6 Favourite Updates in Flutter 3.27 - <a href="https://medium.com/@debasmitasarkar.93/my-6-favourite-updates-in-flutter-3-27-892d8f0c943e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ProAndroidDev`**
+✍️ **posted by `Debasmita Sarkar`**

-<blockquote>Understand the Strengths of Retrofit and Ktor to Choose the Best Networking Solution for Your Android Projects</blockquote>
+<blockquote>Flutter 3.27 has dropped with a slew of cool improvements!
+Here are my top 6 favourites, along with examples and tips.</blockquote>

 <h3>4.
-Reviving Legacy React Native Apps: Challenges and Solutions - <a href="https://medium.com/@mahsashid/reviving-legacy-react-native-apps-challenges-and-solutions-f7bbe21753a5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Vivo Versatile: Development Readily available - <a href="https://medium.com/@aizazkhana152/vivo-versatile-development-readily-available-2345281c76f4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahsa Khorshiddoust`**
+✍️ **posted by `Aizaz khan Aizaz khan`**

-<blockquote>This article covers the challenges, reasons, and approaches to updating outdated React Native apps, along with tips and tools to simplify…</blockquote>
+<blockquote>Vivo Versatile, a worldwide cell phone brand, has quickly laid down a good foundation for itself as a forerunner in the innovation business…</blockquote>

 <h3>5.
 Serverless, Location-Aware Search for web and mobile apps with Agent Builder & BigQuery - <a href="https://medium.com/google-cloud/serverless-location-aware-search-for-web-and-mobile-apps-with-agent-builder-bigquery-89f2fef1ab20" target="_blank" rel="noopener noreferrer">link</a></h3>